Frequently Asked Questions

 What is a part of term?

 Part of term is the designation used to identify the smaller seven-week courses within a larger semester.
-There will be two parts of the term inside of each of the Fall and Winter semesters.
+There will be two parts of the term within each of the fall and winter semesters.

 How long are the certificates?